Brisbane Endoscopy Specialist

 - Irritation to the vein in which medications are given.
 This is uncommon and usually mild.

-- If your ERCP includes a therapeutic procedure such as removal of stones or placement of a stent, there are additional small risks of:
+If your ERCP includes a therapeutic procedure such as removal of stones or placement of a stent, there are additional small risks of bleeding and perforation.
+Dr Nanda specialises in these procedures, reducing the risk to a very low level.

-- Can provide superior diagnostic information, in addition to what is provided in a CT or MRI, or capsule endoscopy
+- ERCP generally provides superior diagnostic information on top of what is provided in a CT or MRI, or capsule endoscopy.

-- EMR is generally performed under under sedation & local anaesthetic administered by an anaesthetist.
+EMR is generally performed under sedation & local anaesthetic administered by an anaesthetist.
 You will feel relaxed and drowsy, but are able to co-operate if required, and are breathing by yourself.
-The local anesthetic will make the insertion of the endoscope more comfortable.
+The local anaesthetic will make the insertion of the endoscope more comfortable.
+For some people where being awake is a concern despite sedation, being completely asleep can be an option.

 - Upper Digestive Tract: